Compare travel insurance for Bali and get peace of mind for your Balinese getaway.

 I had an accident in Bali.
 What do I do?

-- Provide documentation.
+- Provide supporting documentation.
 You will need to provide documentation to support your claim.
-Depending on the nature andcomplexity of your claim, this can include things like receipts, police reports, photographs and the like.
-It’s important to notify your insurer of an event that may give rise to a claim as soon as possible.
+Depending on the nature andcomplexity of your claim, this can include things like receipts for valuable items, police reports, and photographs of damaged or stolen items.

 - Keep copies.
 Try to get written copies of every important document, including copies of police reports or details of flight cancellations.
 The more evidence you have to back up your claim, the harder it will be for your insurer to reject it.